slim-template/slim/README.md

 ### Line indicators

-__Please note that all line indicators must be followed by a space__

 #### `|`

 > The pipe tells Slim to just copy the line.
 It essentially escapes any processing.